astramieri/azure-data-fundamentals/docs/module_7/analytical_data_store.md

 A data warehouse is a great choice when you have transactional data that can be organized into a structured schema of tables, and you want to use SQL to query them.

+## Data Marts

+A **data mart** is a subset of a data warehouse.

+Data marts allow different teams or departments to have control over their own dataset for their specific use case (sales, marketing, supply chains, etc.).

+Data marts area generally designed to be **read-only**.

 ## Data Lakehouses

 A **data lake** is a file store, usually on a distributed file system for high performance data access.